Buck Fastpitch Owner/Pitching Instructor

 Speed & Strength Training Coach/ Clinic Instructor

 My name is Mike Harth and I am a long-time cross-fit competitor.
 I have a passion for fitness and athletic training.
-The speed/strength training program I have designed for baseball and softball players focuses on improving power, agility and strength in all areas of a player’s game.
-I will be working closely with Tina to design specific four week training programs for teams and group sessions.
+I work closely with my wife Tina to develop speed/strength training exercises and programs that help enhance athletes’ power, agility and strength in all areas of a player’s game.